storj/docs/app/support/faqs/page.md

 Access Grants created using the Satellite user interface my be deleted using the Remove button on the Access page.
 Check the box next to the Access Grant(s) you want to delete, then click the Remove Selected button and follow the prompts.

 {% callout type="success"  %}
 **Important:** If you delete an Access Grant from the Satellite user interface, that Access Grant will immediately cease to function, and all hierarchically derived child Access Grants will also cease to function.
-Any data uploaded with that Access Grant will persist on Storj DCS.
+Any data uploaded with that Access Grant will persist on Storj.
 If you didn't back up the encryption passphrase used with the Access Grant you are deleting, you will not be able to decrypt that data without that encryption passphrase, and it will be effectively unrecoverable.
 {% /callout %}

 If you created a child Access Grant client-side, using the CLI, the client Go library, or any other client-side tool or implementation, you can't "delete" the access because, by design and for enhanced privacy and security, the Satellite is not aware of Access Grants created in a client.
 When presented with any Access Grant, the Satellite can only verify whether the Access Grant is valid for the resource being requested.
 For this reason, Access Grants that have been created client-side cannot be deleted, but must be revoked instead.